Diva cup problems: Do you want to know what they are? Then keep on reading our complete guide to problems with menstrual

 How to Avoid Problems with Menstrual Cups

 You’ll have the best results if you start with a good quality cup, understand how to use it, and get the right size for your body’s anatomy.

 Giving it a try is the best way to decide if it’s for you!
 But, make sure you persevere for at least a few cycles and don’t give up too easily.
-It takes time to figure out how to use menstrual cups correctly.
+It takes time to figure out how to use them correctly.